How much do you need daily?

 Vitamin C helps the absorption of iron from foods so it’s good to combine iron and vitamin C-containing foods in one meal.

 It’s unlikely that you’d get too much iron from a vegan diet alone but if you take supplements, taking high doses (over 20 milligrams) can cause constipation, nausea, vomiting and stomach pain.
-Extremely high doses can be toxic, especially for children, so if you have supplements at home, keep them in a safe place.
+Extremely high doses can be toxic, especially for children, so if you have iron supplements at home, keep them in a safe place.